ashmitb95/cyberpunk-samurai/README.md

 Five dark VS Code themes inspired by Night City — built on the comfort of One Dark, with neon accents kept to the chrome so they're easy on the eyes for long sessions.

-> Unofficial fan-made theme.
-Not affiliated with, endorsed by, or associated with CD Projekt RED.
-Uses no game assets.

 ## Themes

 - **Arasaka Corpo** — clinical, high-contrast: blood-red + crisp white + steel cyan on blue-black.